 This definition has been endorsed by the Waka Kotahi Digital Executive Steering Committee.
+We're working on how to apply this definition to data collected from safety cameras.

 How we work with you on new safety cameras

 Identify iwi, hapū and hapori Māori in the proposed camera area